SC5KSystems/perryMatrix-Code/README.md

 # perryMatrix

 perryMatrix is a custom Arduino sketch built for the Adafruit Matrix Portal M4 and a 128×32 RGB Protomatter panel.
-It listens over USB or Serial1 (RS-232), and a simple line of text is all it takes to flip the display into a new world.
+It listens over USB or Serial1 (RS-232) and displays the relevant data on its display.

 There are four core functions with the included cases: